lappsgrid-incubator/Eager/rabbitmq/README.md

 #### RabbitMQ.register()

-The `RabbitMQ` class provides two overloaded `register` methods that can be used to add consumers to a message queue; one takes a Groovy Closure and the other a `DefaultConsumer`:
+The `RabbitMQ` class provides two overloaded `register` methods that can be used to add consumers to a message queue; one takes a Groovy Closure and the other a `DefaultConsumer` instance:

 ```
 TaskQueue q = new TaskQueue('example')